Early Years/Reception curriculum

 FOUR SPECIFIC AREAS:

 Expressive Arts and Design.

 The children are assessed when they enter Reception to give us a baseline.
 The children are assessed throughout the year against the age related guidance and given a level at the end of Reception of; Emerging, Expected or Exceeding.
 These levels are moderated with other schools in the Ashford area to ensure consistency in judgements and accuracy across schools.
 This information is discussed in transition to Year One so that their progress may continue as they move through the School.

 Billy Class daily routine:

-- The class is split into six groups.
-We complete one teacher-led Mathematics activity a week for each group and one Literacy based activity.
-The class teacher will lead a focus group which will last around 15-20 minutes per group and will focus on developing their skills in the specific areas of learning.
-During this time the teaching assistant will observe and interact with child initiated learning.
+• The class is split into five groups.
+We complete teacher-led Mathematics and Literacy based activities daily.
+The class teacher will lead a focus group which will last around 15 minutes per group and will focus on developing their skills in the specific areas of learning.
+During this time the teaching assistants will observe and interact with child initiated learning.
 The focus groups rotate throughout the day so that the children have a good mix of teacher led time and child initiated play to extend and apply their knowledge and understanding.
 The adults in the room also listen to children read either 1:1 or as part of a guided reading group.

 • The indoor and outdoor learning environment is planned for in such a way that it will encourage children to apply their ongoing learning through their own play.

-- Throughout the day the children also have opportunity for whole class interaction, singing, carpet games and Show and Tell time.
+• Throughout the day the children also have opportunity for whole class interaction, singing, carpet games, circle time and Show and Tell time.
 The children are encouraged to be as independent as possible with regards to selecting their own resources, tidying away, managing their own hygiene and collecting their things for going home.

 • Each day we choose a Super Star of the Day to end.